DimitrisKnavas/portfolioWebApp/README.md

 # dkarnApp

-Here will be some information about the app.
+Here will be some information about this portfolio web app.

 ## How to start?